garv1189/Digi-Rakshak/README.md

 ## Dashboard Functionality

-The Rakshak dashboard is built to provide an engaging, interactive user experience:
+The Digi-Rakshak dashboard is built to provide an engaging, interactive user experience:

 - **Real-Time Data:**
   Automatically updates visualizations with the latest data.